 General Manager and Board of Directors Compensation and Benefits

 Olivenhain Municipal Water District identified in its Strategic Plan the value of ensuring fair and open processes involving the public.
-With the goal of transparency and given recent scrutiny on compensation provided to public officials, Olivenhain Municipal Water District presents below a summary of compensation provided to its General Manager and Board of Directors.
+With the goal of transparency and given recent scrutiny on compensation provided to public officials, OMWD presents below a summary of compensation provided to its General Manager and Board of Directors.

-Duties and Base Pay (effective January 1, 2018): The General Manager (GM) oversees all OMWD functions including water treatment and distribution, wastewater collection and treatment, recycled water treatment and distribution, hydroelectric generation, and park and recreation services.
+Duties and base pay (effective January 1, 2019): The GM oversees all OMWD functions including water treatment and distribution, wastewater collection and treatment, recycled water treatment and distribution, hydroelectric generation, and park and recreation services.
 OMWD’s service area covers 48 square miles in northern San Diego County, with approximately 86,000 residents, over 27,000 water service connections, over 6,100 sewer connections, over 400 recycled water connections, and over 425 miles of distribution pipeline.
 OMWD operates its own 34 million gallon per day water treatment plant and 2 million gallon per day water reclamation facility.

-The GM’s salary is set by the Board of Directors, and the current base annual salary is $245,735.
+The GM’s salary is set by the board of directors, and the current base annual salary is $255,565.
 Since OMWD is a multi-function district, the following percentages of the aforementioned GM’s base salary are allocated to the various functions: 75% to water; 13% to wastewater; 8% to parks and recreation; and 4% to recycled water.
 The GM is an at-will employee and her continued employment is based upon her continued performance.
-In the event that the GM’s employment should ever be terminated without cause, the Board of Directors authorized severance provisions are as follows: 12 months’ salary if 3 of 5 board members vote to terminate employment; 8 months’ salary if 4 of 5 board members vote to terminate employment; or 4 months’ salary if 5 of 5 board members vote to terminate employment.
+In the event that the GM’s employment should ever be terminated without cause, the board of directors authorized severance provisions are as follows: 12 months’ salary if 3 of 5 board members vote to terminate employment; 8 months’ salary if 4 of 5 board members vote to terminate employment; or 4 months’ salary if 5 of 5 board members vote to terminate employment.
 Severance under the “without cause” scenario shall be based on the GM’s salary on the date of termination.

 Retirement: The GM is included in OMWD’s 2.5% @ 55 (3-year average) formula CalPERS retirement plan.
 The GM’s employee-paid contribution to CalPERS retirement is 8% of salary (the GM pays the full 8% employee contribution).
 There are no post-retirement medical benefits.